GalAvineri/ISIC-Archive-Downloader/README.md

 2.  run download_dataset.py with the number of images you would like to download.
     e.g `python download_dataset 13000`
     If you would like to download the entire ISIC archive, just enter the current number of images the archive possess.

+    Warning: Make sure you have enough space in the download destination.
+    Otherwise the download will run into errors.

 3.  (optional)
     You can change the default directories which the images and their descriptions will be downloaded to.
     `python download_dataset 13000 --images-dir /Data/Images --descs-dir /Data/Descriptions`